-Note to runners: this video portrays the beauty of the lofty Superstition Mountain area, the Lost Dutchman Marathon runs along the foot of the Superstitions and it is NOT A MOUNTAIN RACE.
+Note to runners: this video portrays the beauty of the lofty Superstition Mountain area.
+While the Lost Dutchman Marathon runs along the foot of the Superstitions, it is NOT A MOUNTAIN RACE.

 The Superstition Mountains (their name inspired by Pima Indian legends) have been a source of mystery and legend since early times.
 The area is dotted with ancient cliff dwellings and caves, many showing signs of former habitation.
 It is not certain who these people were; some believe they were Salado or Hohokam Indians who populated this part of Arizona several centuries ago.
 Later, Pimas and "Apaches" (some of whom may have been Yavapais) occupied parts of the region.
 However, the name "Apache" came to be closely associated with the Superstitions, and the mountains became an Apache stronghold in the 1800s.

 During the 1840s the Peralta family of northern Mexico supposedly developed rich gold mine(s) in the Superstitions.
 Their last expedition to carry gold back to Mexico occurred in 1848.
 According to legend, the large party was ambushed by Apaches, and all were killed except for one or two Peralta family members who escaped into Mexico.
 This area is known today as the Massacre Grounds.

 A number of other people were supposed to have known the mine's location or even to have worked it.
 Numerous maps have surfaced over the years, only to become lost or misplaced when interested parties pressed for facts.
 Men who claimed to have found the Peralta mine were unable to return to it or some disaster occurred before they could file a claim, all adding to the lore of a "lost mine."